amiaopensource/ffmpeg-artschool/scripts.md

 <img src="{{ site.baseurl }}/images/fonda_bitplane.jpg" width="80%">

 ## bitplaneslices
-Again, totally lifted from QCTools, this script manipulates ONLY the Y plane of a video file (with FFmpeg's [lutyuv](https://ffmpeg.org/ffmpeg-filters.html#lut_002c-lutrgb_002c-lutyuv){:target="\_blank"} filter) to creates a "sliced" effect in which cropped sections of the source video are presented in numerical order from most significant bit (1) to least (10).
+Totally lifted from QCTools, this script manipulates ONLY the Y plane of a video file (with FFmpeg's [lutyuv](https://ffmpeg.org/ffmpeg-filters.html#lut_002c-lutrgb_002c-lutyuv){:target="\_blank"} filter) to create a "sliced" effect in which cropped sections of the source video are presented in numerical order from most significant bit (1) to least (10).
 Hard to describe, looks like this:

 Original video